AlexMc93/Knex-Knews/README.md

 ## Requests

 You can find a list of all available routes in the file `endpoints.json`.
 To understand how a request to the server is handled, please explore the `routers`, `controllers` and `models` folders.
 This follows the pattern of MVC design.
 Finally, you can find error handling is dealt with in the file `controllers/error-handling.js`.

+## Contributors

+I initially started on this project pair-programming with [Melissa Astbury](https://github.com/MelissaAstbury), a fellow Northcoder and an excellent Software Engineer!

+## To-do list

+- Front-End! (coming soon...)
+- Added functionality so users can log in
+- More endpoints and query options
+- Protection for endpoints with JWT authorization

 ### Any comments, feedback or questions are welcome.
 Thanks for reading!